bassantnaderr/Human-Resources-SQL-Power-BI/README.md

-# Human-Resources-Project
-This project involves cleaning and analyzing HR employee data using SQL.
-It includes standardizing date formats, adding age, and conducting various analyses such as gender, race, and age distribution, turnover rates, job title breakdown, and location-based insights.
-The goal is to derive meaningful workforce metrics.
 # Project Overview

-This project focuses on cleaning and analyzing a Human Resources (HR) dataset using SQL.
+This project focuses on cleaning, analyzing, and visualizing a Human Resources (HR) dataset using SQL and Power BI.
 The dataset includes employee details, employment dates, and termination data.
-The goal is to standardize the data, conduct various analyses, and extract key insights into employee demographics, turnover, and other HR metrics.
+The goal is to standardize the data, conduct various analyses, and create visualizations to extract key insights into employee demographics, turnover, and other HR metrics.

-# SQL Workflow Summary

 # Dataset Structure

 The dataset include the following columns:

-- `emp_id`: Unique identifier for employees.
+- `emp_id`
-- `birthdate`, `hire_date`, `termdate`: Relevant dates in `DATE` format.
+- `birthdate`, `hire_date`, `termdate`
-- `gender`, `race`, `location`, `jobtitle`, `department`: Employee demographic and job details.
+- `gender`, `race`, `location`, `jobtitle`, `department`
-- `location_state`: The state or region of the employee's location.
+- `location_state`
 # Tools Used

 - **SQL**